 - Clarifying Expectations and Instilling Accountability.
 When you make expectations clear to the whole team, you make it much easier for individual team members to motivate themselves to meet those expectations.1 Accountability should also be a team goal and focus.2 When team members are accountable for meeting expectations, and that accountability extends to everyone on the team, it motivates individuals to meet expectations head on and avoid mistakes.

-How a Master’s in Management Can Help With Team Motivation
+How a Master’s in Business Administration Can Help With Team Motivation

-A master’s degree in management is a great way to sharpen your business management skills.
+A master’s degree in business administration is a great way to sharpen your business management skills.
 By completing an online graduate degree program, you can gain the management training you need to succeed as a top manager.

-Walden University offers an online MS in Management program designed to help working professionals learn to effectively manage teams, projects, and organizations across sectors and environments.
+Walden University offers an online Master of Business Administration (MBA) program designed to help working professionals learn to effectively manage teams, projects, and organizations across sectors and environments.
 Walden’s online master’s in management degree program can give you the knowledge and skills necessary to:

 - Create positive work environments.